da5nsy/Registered-Reports-in-Primate-Neurophysiology/survey.md

 	- Not sure

 5. Rate the following concerns (how to rate?):
+These are things that people often express as concerns.
+How many of these would you say are concerns of yours.
 	- Front-loading of beurocracy
 	- Stifling of creativity
 	- Investing time in a project before the outcome is known